dgabriele/store/README.md

 - `del state[key]` ➞ `store.delete(state, {key})`

 ### Indexes
-By default, all `StateDict` entries are indexed in the store, including those with non-scalar values, like lists, sets, dicts, etc.
+By default, all `StateDict` keys are indexed, including those with non-scalar values -- like lists, sets, dicts, etc. This means that that queries are fast.

 ## Queries
 You can query a store like a SQL database, using _select_, _where_, _order_by_,